joomla/joomla-marketing/README.md

-The aim of this repo is to manage the work of the Marketing Working Group and promote transparency across all areas of The Joomla!
-Project.
+The aim of this repo is to manage the work of the Marketing Team and promote transparency across all areas of The Joomla!
+Project.You can also see an overview of requests/tasks and ideas at https://github.com/joomla/joomla-marketing/projects.

-For more information on the Marketing Working Group please visit https://docs.joomla.org/Marketing or https://volunteers.joomla.org/working-groups/marketing
+For more information on the Marketing Working Group please visit https://docs.joomla.org/Marketing or https://volunteers.joomla.org/teams/marketing